 What are the penalties for noncompliance rate of over 20%?

 The penalty for a State is a loss of up to 40 percent of its Substance Abuse Prevention and Treatment (SAPT) Block Grant funds.
 This penalty could present a severe problem for a State.

-SOOAR’ Designated Youth Tobacco Use Representative (DYTUR), Valerie Kelley-Bonner, is responsible for conducting vendor education and official Synar inspection for 42 of the 43 cities in Wayne County.
-Substance use, prevention, treatment, and metal health program in our county rely on the funding that comes from SAPT Block Grant.
+SOOAR’ Designated Youth Tobacco Use Representative (DYTUR), Valerie Kelley-Bonner, is responsible for conducting vendor education and official Synar inspection for 37 of the 43 cities in Wayne County.
+Substance use, prevention, treatment, and mental health program in our county rely on the funding that comes from SAPT Block Grant.
 Please consider this when you see a merchant sell tobacco products to a minor and report it by calling SOOAR at 734-697-9511.
 Together we can make a difference.

 “This program was made possible by funding provided by Detroit Wayne Mental Health Authority”